graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Let {selectionSet} be the top level Selection Set in {subscription}.
   * Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
-  * If {groupedFieldSet} does not have exactly one entry, throw a query error.
+  * If {groupedFieldSet} does not have exactly one entry, throw a request error.
   * Let {fields} be the value of the first entry in {groupedFieldSet}.
   * Let {fieldName} be the name of the first entry in {fields}.
     Note: This value is unaffected if an alias is used.